 Constantly pursuing academic excellence, Geneva Business School actively seeks additional memberships and higher education accreditations in its continuing commitment to quality enhancement and to provide students with the best possible positioning in the marketplace for work or the drive to succeed as entrepreneurs.

-As a result, in 2019, Swiss authorities considered Geneva Business School eligible to enter the process for Swiss Institutional Accreditation (a process made available to Swiss private schools only a few years ago).
-These processes may take two years for completion.
+As a result, in 2019, the Swiss authorities considered Geneva Business School eligible to enter the process for Swiss Institutional Accreditation.
+This pathway has only recently been made available to Swiss private schools, and the full process takes at least two years to complete.
+If successful, Geneva Business School will become among the first private institutions to be recognized by the state.

 Since 2003, Geneva Business School has been certified by EDUQUA, a Swiss quality label for further education institutions.